This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Geoff Lawton

-They contain organic and inorganic materials ranging from food scraps to grass clippings from the lawn to sawdust and ash.
+They contain organic and inorganic materials ranging from food scraps to grass clippings from lawns to sawdust and ash.
 All this will be stored in the bin and later utilized as fertilizer to boost plant growth and improve soil quality.

 How Big Should A Compost Bin Be?